aplbrain/dandi-docs/docs/developer-guide/creating-dandi-instance/initialize-vendors.md

 # Initialize Vendor Accounts

-The DANDI ecosystem relies on vendor services to operate.
+The {{ instance.name }} ecosystem relies on vendor services to operate.
 So first you will need to set up accounts with the following vendors:

 - **Heroku**: Provisions the API components.
-- **AWS**: Provides storage buckets (S3), as well as domain management (Route53), for resources across the DANDI ecosystem.
+- **AWS**: Provides storage buckets (S3), as well as domain management (Route53), for resources across the {{ instance.name }} ecosystem.
 As well as the services (EC2, Kubernetes, etc.) for deploying the JupyterHub.
-- **GitHub**: Serves as the authentication provider for accounts across the DANDI ecosystem.
+- **GitHub**: Serves as the authentication provider for accounts across the {{ instance.name }} ecosystem.
 - **Terraform Cloud**: Manages provisioned resources across cloud vendors in a version-controlled manner.
 - **Netlify**: Deploys production frontend build, as well as staging previews to assist with frontend development.
 - **Sentry**: Provides observability and monitoring for API events.